borgbackup/borg/docs/development.rst

 Code and issues
 ---------------

-Code is stored on Github, in the `Borgbackup organization
+Code is stored on GitHub, in the `Borgbackup organization
 <https://github.com/borgbackup/borg/>`_. `Issues
 <https://github.com/borgbackup/borg/issues>`_ and `pull requests
 <https://github.com/borgbackup/borg/pulls>`_ should be sent there as